CyBeRoni/mi-poop-unifi/README.md

 * system:ssh_disabled - Whether or not to disable the ssh daemon (default: false)
 * system:timezone - What timezone to use (no default)
-* unifi:version - What version of UniFi to install (default: 4.7.6)
+* unifi:version - What version of UniFi to install (default: 4.8.15)

+Note that ubiqiti is rather automation-unfriendly in that they remove old versions -- you may need to set unifi:version to the current release rather than rely on the default.

 Services
 --------